armbian/documentation/docs/User-Guide_Getting-Started.md

 <!-- TODO: maybe move this to advanced?
 Definitely not for novice users -->

-When a new userspace is out, we recommend to start with a fresh image.
-While it is possible to upgrade, the process is largerly in the domain of the underlaying Debian or Ubuntu user space.
+When a new major release of Debian or Ubuntu is out, we recommend to start with a fresh image.
+While it is possible to do what is called a _"dist-upgrade"_, the process is largerly in the domain of the underlaying Debian or Ubuntu user space.
 We provide an experimental `Distribution upgrades` feature for [armbian-config](/User-Guide_Armbian-Config).

 !!! danger
     Userspaces distribution upgrades are neither tested nor supported.
-Therefore Armbian cannot provide support if something goes wrong.
+Therefore Armbian cannot provide any support if something goes wrong.

 ### Update the boot loader